Android requires that all APKs be digitally signed with a certificate before they can be installed. You can find more details in the official docs.

 - the keystore password and the certificate password

-If a malicious user obtains all of these, he can upload whatever code he wants as an app update to unsuspecting users so it's very important to restrict access to this information.
+If a malicious user obtains all of these, they can upload whatever code they want as an app update to unsuspecting users, so it's very important to restrict access to this information.

 It's also very important not to lose the keystore or passwords because then we lose the ability to update the app.